Peter-Juhasz/Science.Cryptography.Ciphers/README.md

 ## What's new in v2?
 - **New CLI app** for new way of usage
-- Ciphers and tools rewritten to **allocation free** operation, take advantage of **hardware intrinsics**, and specialized **fast path for ASCII** encoding.
+- Ciphers and tools rewritten to **allocation free** operation, take advantage of **hardware intrinsics**, and use specialized **fast path for ASCII** encoding.
 See [Performance Improvements](docs/performance-improvements.md) for details and benchmarks.
 - Reworked analysis tools and `IAsyncEnumerable` interface for consuming analysis intermediate results
 - **CryptogramSolver** for automatic decryption of ciphertext
-- New brute-force key spaces
+- Brute force key spaces
 - New ciphers: Scytale, Morse Code with extended charset, Polybius, Columnar Transposition, Double Columnar Transposition, ADFGX, ADFGVX, One-Time Pad, Wolfenbütteler, Malespin
 - More detailed documentation